sozubek/Machine-Learning/Support-Vector-Machines/README.md

 The C parameter trades off misclassification of training examples against simplicity of the decision surface.
 We find the optimal value of C and gamma according to the cross-validation error.
 We obtain 100% success rate on the training set and mean cross-validation score of 98.50%.
-The data set is the Compound dateset which originates from the following article:
+The dataset is the Compound dataset which originates from the following article:
 Zahn, C.T., Graph-theoretical methods for detecting and describing gestalt clusters.
 IEEE Transactions on Computers, 1971.
 100(1): p.
 68-86.
 The dataset is available at http://cs.joensuu.fi/sipu/datasets/ .
 The plot of the data and the decision boundary is available at: https://cloud.githubusercontent.com/assets/11430119/6762446/c332b9c8-cf36-11e4-8928-4d0aac57dd3c.png